-At Meadows Dental Group, we want to help you overcome whatever is standing between you and high-quality, judgment-free dental care.
+At Meadows Dental Group by Espire, we want to help you overcome whatever is standing between you and high-quality, judgment-free dental care.
 Some patients are held back by their busy schedules, while others don’t have access to affordable financing options.
 But many people find that their biggest obstacle is their overwhelming fear of visiting the dentist.

 If unaddressed, dental fear can lead to new or worsening oral health issues.
 That’s why it is important to understand your worries and take positive steps towards managing them.

 Below, we take a closer look at why patients are scared of going to the dentist.
 Then, we offer some comfortable and effective solutions — including sedation dentistry — which can help you get back in the chair with ease.

 Anyone can suffer from dental fear, even children.
 There are many potential reasons why you may be afraid to visit the dentist.
 But by understanding where your concerns come from, you can take steps to overcome them.